ENDURING POWER OF ATTORNEY

 This is done by appointing an agent in an Enduring POA and empowering him or her to act per the appointor's instructions as stipulated in the Enduring POA.
 The appointment enters into force only upon the appointor becoming legally incapacitated.

-A significant advantage of this mechanism is that it grants a greater degree of control to the person over his own affairs in comparison to a guardianship.
+A significant advantage of this mechanism is that it grants a greater degree of control to the person over his own affairs, and that it effectively can serve as an alternative to a guardianship.

 MEYTAL LIBERMAN, Advocate